goblinfactory/konsole/backlog.md

 - OpenBox
 - list view :D
 - fix bug - when creating an inline window from an new ConcurrentWriter() IConsole the colors are wrong?
 See spike "paul".
+- NB!
+Set scrollable region (using VT100 commands!)
+- so that you can have input region at the bottom, and "app" at the top?
 - Input
   - The design I have so far in my head for input is to have a frame that can hold windows.
   - The frame will keep track of the active windows and handle all input and keystrokes, defaults will be tab to move between active window.